EXCLUSIVE-GE says to lose Angola locomotive deal if Ex-Im Bank closes

 GE, along with other major U.S. exporters including Boeing Co and business groups like the U.S. Chamber of Commerce and the National Association of Manufacturers, is fighting to save the Ex-Im Bank.
 The export credit agency's critics, mostly conservative Republicans, want Congress to allow Ex-Im's charter to expire on June 30.

-Stokes spoke to Reuters on Capitol Hill between visits to lawmakers late last week to persuade them to keep the bank open.
+Stokes spoke to Reuters on Capitol Hill between visits to lawmakers late last week to persuade them to keep the bank alive.

 The alternative would be the end of an institution formed 80 years ago to help finance exports of U.S. goods and services, which the bank says counters foreign competition and protects jobs.
-Ex-Im, funded from fees and interest, generated a $675 million surplus in fiscal 2014 above its operating cost.
+Ex-Im, which derives income from loan interest and fees for trade insurance and loan guarantees, says it generated a $675 million surplus in fiscal 2014 above its operating cost.

 The bank's opponents argue that its loans put taxpayers at risk, distort free enterprise and amount to "corporate welfare."
+Its lending portfolio is capped at $140 billion by law.
 GE reported revenues of $149 billion and profits of $15 billion in 2014.

 "GE should seek private financing if it wants the Angola deal to go through," said David McIntosh, president of the conservative Club for Growth, an advocacy group allied with Republican politicians attacking Ex-Im.
 "It's not the role of the federal government to secure sales for GE."